Influencer Backdoor Attack on Semantic Segmentation: Problem Formulation

 \section{Problem Formulation}

-In this section, we first introduce the background knowledge and then present the setting of Influencer Backdoor Attack (IBA) on segmentation and its two attack scenarios, i.e., free-position IBA and long-distance IBA.

 \textbf{Threat model.} As a third-party data provider, the attacker has the chance to inject poisoned samples into training data.
-To avoid a large number of wrong labels being easily found, the attacker often modifies only a small portion of the dataset.
-Hence, following previous work~\cite{gu2017badnets,li2022backdoor}, we consider the common backdoor attack setting where attackers are only able to modify a small part of the training data without directly intervening in the training process.
+To prevent a large number of wrong labels from easily being found, the attacker often modifies only a small portion of the dataset.
+Hence, following previous work~\cite{gu2017badnets,li2022backdoor}, we consider the common backdoor attack setting where attackers are only able to modify a part of the training data without directly intervening in the training process.

 \textbf{Backdoor Attack.} For both classification and segmentation, backdoor attack is composed of three main stages: \textbf{1)} generating poisoned dataset $\mathcal{D}_{poisoned}$ with a trigger, \textbf{2)} training model with $\mathcal{D}_{poisoned}$, and \textbf{3)} manipulating model's decision on the samples injected with the trigger.
 The generated poisoned dataset is $\mathcal{D}_{poisoned} = \mathcal{D}_{modified} \cup \mathcal{D}_{benign}$, where $\mathcal{D}_{benign} \subset \mathcal{D}$. $\mathcal{D}_{modified}$ is a modified version of $\mathcal{D}\backslash \mathcal{D}_{benign} $ where the modification process is to inject a trigger into each image and change the corresponding labels to a target class.
 In general, only a small portion of $\mathcal{D}$ is modified, which makes it difficult to detect.